The Nub Theory is a popular way for parents-to-be to predict their baby’s gender at just 12 weeks.

-The nub theory claims to be a lot more accurate than some of those old wives tales – and claims you can even tell the sex of your baby just by looking at your 12 week ultrasound picture.
-Usually the earliest point you can tell the sex of a baby from a scan is 20 weeks, so the quirky theory is popular with those who can’t wait to find out if they’re having a little girl or boy.
+Usually the earliest point you can tell the sex of a baby from a scan is 20 weeks, but like the Ramzi Theory, this quirky theory says you can tell the sex of your baby at your very first ultrasound.
+So it’s popular with those who can’t wait to find out if they’re having a little girl or boy.

 Nub theory indicating a girl

 The nub isn’t pointing up more than 30 degrees from the baby’s spine – in fact it’s almost horizontal – so believers would say this showed the scan to be a little girl.

 The nub is at a much steeper angle upwards from the spine, indicating that this could be a baby boy.

 What do the experts say about nub theory?

 “While the percentages [of those who accurately guess their baby’s gender using the Nub Theory] may seem pretty high, it’s not as easy as it sounds.” says Patricia Santiago-Munoz, M.D.
 “There are a number of variables that can affect whether we can determine gender as early as 12 weeks.”

 Patricia explains that you’ll have to hope for co-operation from your baby during the 12-week scan, as getting a good enough photo to use for the Nub Theory all depends on the angle of the baby: